intel/pepc/docs/pepc-power.rst

    and '1' would mean CPU 4.
 This option can only be used to reference online CPUs, because Linux does not provide topology information for offline CPUs.
 In the previous example if CPU 3 was offline, then '0' would mean CPU 4.

+**--override-cpu-model**
+   This option is for debugging and testing purposes only.
+Provide the CPU model number which the tool treats the target system CPU as.
+For example, use 0x8F to treat the target system as Sapphire Rapids Xeon.

 **--ppl1**
    Set RAPL package power limit #1 value via MSR (details in 'ppl1_').